MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_10_31_Thursday_Emoji_Project_Workday_3.md

 **SUCCESS CRITERIA:**
 - [ ] I have finished coding a first draft of my emoji project
+- [ ] I have started a final draft of my emoji project.
 - [ ] I have received and recorded one piece of feedback from a peer.

 <table>